Remington 700 Review: Does this legendary rifle still deserve its reputation?

 If you plan on owning firearms you should how to use it safely and to care for it.
 For cleaning, we’ve found this great video from the National Shooting Sports Foundation that shows you how to clean your Remington 700 rifle.

 If you want to see the complete disassembly of a Remington 700 watch this video presented by MidwayUSA.
-Most firearms owners will never need to do this level of disassembly, but if you are a gun nerd like we are, its interesting to see how it all goes together.
+Most firearms owners will never need to do this level of disassembly, but if you are a gun nerd like we are, it’s interesting to see how it all goes together.

 Looking for some more information on the Remington 700?
 Check out the links below for the manufacturer’s website and other neat content including videos on the 700 from a military and hunting perspective.